-Each pack contains two pieces of our Narrow Oak (1″) or Wide Oak (1-3/8″) framing.
-The wood is grain matched and hand sanded for a fine surface.
+Each pack contains two pieces of our Narrow Oak (1″), Wide Oak (1-3/8″), or Extra Wide Oak (2″) framing.
+The wood is grain matched and sanded, ready to stain or finish.
 Two packs make up a complete frame.
 The measurements listed are for your GLASS SIZE.
 All frame pieces are unfinished.

 TWO sets make one complete frame.